 Store baked cookies in an airtight container.
 They will keep at room temperature for up to 5 days.
 You can store them in the fridge for up to 8–10 days.
 You can freeze them for up to 2 months.

-Here’s even more vegan chocolate chip cookies to fall in love with:
+Here are even more vegan chocolate chip cookies to fall in love with:

 Molasses is a thick, flavorful syrup from sugar cane.
 When added to cookies it creates a soft, moist consistency.
 In addition, molasses helps develop rich and complex flavors.